jhupiterz/research-analytics/README.md

 ## 2. Project goal

-The Research Intelligence Platform aims to address the above pain points by automating the research process with topic-specific intelligence.
+The Research Intelligence Platform (TRIP) aims to address the above pain points by automating the research process with topic-specific intelligence.

 ### 2.1 Impactfulness

-TRIP drives impactful publication through ML-determined Individual* Impact Factors.* as opposed to Journal Impact Factors
+TRIP drives impactful publication by systematically assessing the impact of academic papers via an AI-determined Individual Impact Factor, as opposed to a Journal Impact Factor.

 ### 2.2 Accessibility

-TRIP is the only platform that research consumers need to go to to have access to academic resources, analytics, and (innovation) recommendations.
-Access is provided through open access platforms such as Unpaywall, SciHub, Academia etc.
+TRIP is the only platform that research consumers* need to go to to have open access to academic resources (e.g. Academia.edu, Unpaywall, Sci-Hub, etc.).
+Through NLP- and NLG-powered summaries (or key points, to be detemrined), TRIP also guarantees the efficient communication of research papers.

+* *direct consumers (i.e. producers and readers)

 ### 2.3  Prioritisation

-Considering global institutional guidelines, TRIP’s algorithms identify high-priority knowledge gaps, thus becoming the first automated research prioritisation system.
+Following global institution guidelines, TRIP identifies high-priority research areas, thus becoming the first automated research prioritisation system.

 ## 3. Definition

-The Research Intelligence Platform is an analytics service distributed as a SaaS (Software as a Service) and provided in the format of a web application.
+The Research Intelligence Platform is an analytics service distributed as a SaaS (Software as a Service) and provided in the form of a web application.

 ### 3.1 What does it do

 Users research a specific research topic (e.g. “automation container terminal”) through a search bar.
 The application then returns a highly interactive analytics dashboard displaying research intelligence on the topic including, but not limited to:

-* KPIs (key authors, journals, citations, funding etc.)
+* KPIs (key authors, journals, citation metrics, funding, Individual Impact Factors etc.)
-* Metrics (citations per year, publications per year etc.)
-* Research web (see section ???)
+* The research web (paper clustering with topic recognition)
-* Most frequent key words
+* Topic summaries (NLG-generated key findings)
-* Topic summary (key findings - see section ???)
 * etc

 ### 3.2 Who is it for?